FDio/csit/docs/job_specs/report_iterative/2n-aws/vpp-mrr-00.md

 1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4base
 2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4base
 ##### ethip4-ip4scale2m
-1c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4scale2m
+1c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale2m
-2c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4scale2m
+2c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale2m
-1c AND 1518b AND mrr AND x710 AND drv_avf AND ethip4-ip4scale2m
+1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale2m
-2c AND 1518b AND mrr AND x710 AND drv_avf AND ethip4-ip4scale2m
+2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale2m
 ## ./ip4_tunnels
 ## ./ip6
 ## ./ip6_tunnels